Skip to content

 • open the file in a web browser

-The code uses the LeafletJS library with the leaflet.vectorgrid plugin to display the lakes OGC API - Tiles service on top of an OpenStreetMap base layer.
+The code uses the LeafletJS library with the leaflet.vectorgrid plugin to display the lakes OGC API - Tiles service on top of a base layer.

 1